 The Fund has power to invest in other funds operated or managed by the Manager or an associate of the Manager and a rebate of charges is made to ensure no double charging of the management fee.
-However, it should be noted that such rebate would not include any management charges paid to any sub-investment manager/advisor.
+However, it should be noted that such rebate would not include any management charges paid to the Sub-Investment Manager.